-If an administrator is required to drive a personal vehicle to perform job duties, the administrator must carry and maintain automobile liability and property damage coverage.
-An administrator's coverage is primary in the event of an accident.
-The District's policy will cover as long as the administrator drives for District business but only after personal liability limits are exhausted.
-The District does not provide Comprehensive or Collision coverage for an administrator's vehicle if in an accident.
+If an employee is required to drive a personal vehicle to perform job duties, the employee must carry and maintain automobile liability and property damage coverage.
+An employee's coverage is primary in the event of an accident.
+The District's policy will cover as long as the employee drives for District business, but only after exhausting personal liability limits.
+The District does not provide Comprehensive or Collision coverage for an employee's vehicle if in an accident.